 Inositol is a sugar molecule naturally found throughout your body and in foods.
 There are nine types of inositol, and they exist in different ratios in your cells.
 Myo-inositol (MI) and D-chiro inositol (DCI) are two forms you'll see in supplements for fertility.

 Of all the forms of inositol, MI is the most common in your body, especially in your brain, lungs, ovaries, and testes.
-DCI is the second most abundant and is usually found alongside MI.
+DCI1 is the second most abundant and is usually found alongside MI.
 These two are primarily found in the body in a ratio of 40 to 1 MI to DCI.

-Inositol makes up your cell membrane and is involved in many cellular processes, but its role in cellular signaling, especially for insulin regulation and reproductive health, makes it especially helpful for PCOS and fertility.
+Inositol makes up your cell membrane and is involved in many cellular processes, but its role in cellular signaling2, especially for insulin regulation and reproductive health, makes it especially helpful for PCOS and fertility.

-Inositol is known as a second messenger, which means it helps relay messages from hormones like insulin or even follicle stimulating hormone (FSH) from the outside to the inside of your cells.
+Inositol is known as a second messenger3, which means it helps relay messages from hormones like insulin or even follicle stimulating hormone (FSH) from the outside to the inside of your cells.
 Essentially, inositol makes your cells more responsive to hormones or signals, which can positively impact the hormonal messages needed for fertility.

 In other words, MI is needed for the proper development of eggs and regular ovulation, two critical factors in fertility.